 As a pool sanitizer, free chlorine also reacts with nitrogen compounds.
-The nitrogen compounds are part of the organic molecules that come from the environment and your swimmers.
+Nitrogen compounds are part of the organic molecules that come from the environment and your swimmers.

 There are other factors that react with the free chlorine in your swimming pool water.
 These elements can seriously affect the pool chlorine chemistry of your pool water; thus, resulting in the production of chloramines.
 These elements include

 You will encounter difficulties in removing this organic chlorine from your pool.
 Sadly, break-point chlorination will not do the trick.
-Therefore you have to seek alternative methods to removing this problem from your pool system.
+Therefore, you must seek alternative methods to remove this problem from your pool system.